Early Years Funding for 2, 3 and 4-year-olds

 - Income-related Employment and Support Allowance (ESA)

-Parents must check their eligibility for the entitlement to Early Years Education Funding for their two-year-old.
+Parents must check their eligibility for the entitlement to Early Years Funding for their 2-year-old.
 Parents will need their National Insurance number, date of birth, name and child’s details.
-Eligibility can be checked online: www.devon.gov.uk/2gether or by phone: 0345 155 1013.
+Eligibility can be checked online or by phone: 0345 155 1013.

-Parents and carers of children with additional needs, and foster and adoptive parents should discuss applying with the Early Years Education Funding helpdesk on 01392 385530 or email@example.com
+Parents and carers of children with additional needs, and foster and adoptive parents should discuss applying with the Early Years Entitlement Funding helpdesk on 01392 385530 or firstname.lastname@example.org

 Parents/carers cannot apply before the start of the funding period in which the child’s second birthday occurs.